Updated April 27, 2023

-Apache Kafka is an open source system for processing ingests data in real-time.
-Kafka is the durable, scalable and fault-tolerant public-subscribe messaging system.
-The publish-subscribe architecture was initially developed by LinkedIn to overcome the limitations in batch processing of large data and to resolve issues on data loss.
+Apache Kafka is an open-source system for processing ingested data in real time.
+Kafka is a durable, scalable, and fault-tolerant public-subscribe messaging system.
+The publish-subscribe architecture was initially developed by LinkedIn to overcome the limitations in batch processing of large data and to resolve issues of data loss.
 The architecture in Kafka will disassociate the information provider from the consumer of information.
-Hence, the sending application and the receiving application will not know anything about each other for that data sent and received.
+Hence, the sending and receiving applications will not know anything about each other for the data sent and received.

-Apache Kafka will process incoming data streams irrespective of their source and its destination.
+Apache Kafka will process incoming data streams irrespective of their source and destination.
 It is a distributed streaming platform with capabilities similar to an enterprise messaging system but has unique capabilities with high levels of sophistication.
 With Kafka, users can publish and subscribe to information as and when they occur.
 It allows users to store data streams in a fault-tolerant manner.
-Irrespective of the application or use case, Kafka easily factors massive data streams for analysis in enterprise Apache Hadoop.
-Kafka also can render streaming data through a combination of Apache HBase, Apache Storm, and Apache Spark systems and can be used in a variety of application domains.
+Irrespective of the application or use case, Kafka efficiently factors massive data streams for analysis in enterprise Apache Hadoop.
+Kafka also can render streaming data through a combination of Apache HBase, Apache Storm, and Apache Spark systems and can be used in various application domains.

-In simplistic terms, Kafka’s publish-subscribe system is made up of publishers, Kafka cluster, and consumers/subscribers.
+In simplistic terms, Kafka’s publish-subscribe system comprises publishers, Kafka clusters, and consumers/subscribers.
 Data published by the publisher are stored as logs.
 Subscribers can also act as publishers and vice-versa.
-A subscriber requests for a subscription and Kafka forwards the data to the requested subscriber.
-Typically, there can be numerous publishers and subscribers on different topics on a Kafka cluster.
-Likewise, an application can act as both, a publisher and subscriber.
+A subscriber requests a subscription, and Kafka forwards the data to the requested subscriber.
+Numerous publishers and subscribers can be on different topics on a Kafka cluster.
+Likewise, an application can act as both a publisher and a subscriber.
 A message published for a topic can have multiple interested subscribers; the system processes data for every interested subscriber.
 Some of the use cases where Kafka is widely used are:

 - Track activities on a website